ospfranco/gh-jester/README.md

 It is also possible that the action posts a comment with the result to the commit.
 You have to set `post-comment` to `true`.

 Additionally the test results get written to `./test_result/index.html`.
 This file can be deployed to a static file server and be linked inside a status.

+It is important that your trigger is `push` and not other triggers, since a specific SHA is used to post a comment into the commit

 ## Example with a different command